Nathaniel Cooke: Family tragedy

 Herbert Ingram, Cooke's brother-in-law and publishing house partner, was the co-founder of The Illustrated London News.
-Herbert Ingram died in a maritime accident while traveling in the United States with his son.
-His steamer, the Lady Elgin, sank in Lake Superior when another passenger steamer, the Augusta, crashed into the Lady Elgin.
+Herbert Ingram died in a maritime accident while travelling in the United States with his son.
+His steamer, the Lady Elgin, sank in Lake Michigan when another passenger steamer, the Augusta, crashed into the Lady Elgin.

 Of the Lady Elgins 400 passengers, only 100 survived.
-The accident occurred near Winetka, Wisconsin, during an early September storm.
+The accident occurred near Winetka, Illinois, during an early September storm.

 Spelling

 Cooke's name was misspelled as "Cook" on the 1849 patent and the misspelling has propagated in chess literature since then.
 The correct spelling can be found in numerous documents, including his business listings in the London Directories (see top picture, right) as well as official announcements of the marriage of his daughter Harriet Ingram Cooke, to John Jaques II, son of John Jaques, the owner of the company that first manufactured the Staunton pieces in 1849 (see bottom picture, right).